 Ruben Amorim sings praises of ‘real star’ Roy Keane after Ed Sheeran incident

-Amorim’s live interview with Sky Sports after the game on Sunday was interrupted by Sheeran.
+The singer had apologised after interrupting the new Manchester United head coach’s live interview with the Sky Sports pundits.

-Ruben Amorim laughed off pop star Ed Sheeran gatecrashing his interview at Ipswich as the Manchester United boss said Roy Keane was the “real star”.
+Ruben Amorim has laughed off pop star Ed Sheeran gate-crashing his Sky Sports interview at Ipswich as the Manchester United boss said that Roy Keane was the “real star”.

-The 39-year-old led the Red Devils to Portman Road on Sunday for his first match since succeeding Erik ten Hag as head coach.
+Shape Of You singer Sheeran, 33 – who owns a minority stake in his hometown club, watched the newly promoted side draw 1-1 with the Red Devils at Portman Road on Sunday.

-Marcus Rashford’s early opener was cancelled out in the 1-1 draw at Ipswich, where Amorim’s live interview with Sky Sports after the game was interrupted by Sheeran.
+After the game, he preceded to walk into shot and speak to analyst Jamie Redknapp who was interviewing newly appointed coach Amorim.

 “I think you sometimes over complicate things.
 It was nothing.